 Coming up with a memorable and eye-catching design for your graphic or banner is absolutely essential.
-Your goal is to draw in potential customers or into your event space.
+Your goal is to draw potential customers into your event space.
 Having a stunning banner design can help you accomplish your objective.
 However, designing a banner isn’t as easy as adding a few words to a picture and sending it out to print.
-There are several considerations to keep in mind when putting your banner design together.
+There are several considerations to keep in mind when putting your design together.
 Here, we break those down for you and explain why each step is one you can’t miss.

 Be Brand Conscious

 The most important thing to keep in mind while designing a banner is your brand.
 You want people to walk away knowing who you are and what it is you’re trying to say.
 Not every color, font or design is going to work with your brand.
 Make sure that your design is truly reflective of who you are.

 Decide on a Message

 The best way to start the design process is to decide on your message.
 If you’re stuck, think about why it is you’re designing a banner in the first place.
 Whether it’s to advertise a new product, expand awareness of your brand, or announce a sale or special, your message should clearly state that reason.
 You want to keep your message simple so as to not overstuff your banner with too much text.

 Choose Your Images

 Once you’ve decided on a message, you can start to bring that message to life.
 It’s good to begin this process by choosing images to use as your background.
 Make sure the images you’re using are high quality and high resolution.
 Low resolution images will print blurry on your graphic, which will make it look unprofessional.
 You also want to avoid using too many images and risk making your banner look overcrowded.

 Pair with Eye-catching Text